nickgasperi/spotify-personal-streaming-analysis/README.md

   <img src = "images/spotify-hours-split-by-year.png" width = "550">
 </p>

 * From 2015-2020, my most streamed artist each year was a rapper.
-Since 2021, each top artist has been rock band.
+Since 2021, each top artist has been a rock band.

 <p align = "center">
   <img src = "images/spotify-artists-by-year.png">